lambdaclass/zk_stack_cli/README.md

 Usage: zks wallet <COMMAND>

 Commands:
-  balance
-  deposit
-  finalize-withdraw
-  transfer
-  withdraw
-  help               Print this message or the help of the given subcommand(s)
+  balance            Get the balance of the wallet. deposit            Deposit funds into the wallet. finalize-withdraw  Finalize a pending withdrawal. transfer           Transfer funds to another wallet. withdraw           Withdraw funds from the wallet. help               Print this message or the help of the given subcommand(s)

 Options: